Input & Output

 Variables: Remembering Things

-Variables are like boxes where we can store information.
+Variables are like boxes where we can store data.
 We can give them names and put different types of data inside them.
+The names cannot have spaces in them.

 favourite_colour = "blue"